A few years ago I started doing Brazilian Jiu-Jitsu. Within the first few months, it shifted from a hobby to an obsession.

 The Gracies have taken this bit of history a bit further and in an effort to mythologize both their own family and their sport have created the concept of “Gracie Challenges.”
 Their view is that a true martial artist should always be ready for a fight, and should never back down from an opponent.
 They welcomed people from all over showing up at their gym, and frequently filmed the resulting fights.

-(The truth could be a little bit more controversial, with rumours that challenges where someone from the Gracie clan was defeated were never made public, that the Gracie’s hand-picked their opponents or that even the UFC was set up as a way to popularize the effectiveness of Brazilian Jiu-Jitsu due to mismatched fights in the favour of the Gracies).
+(The truth could be a little bit more controversial, with rumours that the challenges where someone from the Gracie clan was defeated were never made public, that the Gracie’s hand-picked their opponents or that even the UFC was set up as a way to popularize the effectiveness of Brazilian Jiu-Jitsu due to mismatched fights in the favour of the Gracies).

-Every BJJ gym I’ve been to around the world has the same portrait of Helio Gracie at the front of the mats: the one of him wearing a white Gi, sitting cross-legged in front of a sort of red flag with a black lighting bolt and a phrase in Brazilian Portuguese.
+Almost every BJJ gym I’ve been to around the world has the same portrait of Helio Gracie at the front of the mats: the one of him wearing a white Gi, sitting cross-legged in front of a sort of red flag with a black lighting bolt and a phrase in Brazilian Portuguese.
 Every class starts and ends with the teacher and the students all bowing to that portrait.
 Depending on the school, there might be two portraits to account for another member of the Gracie clan or the founder of judo.

 Lineage is an important aspect of the sport: Only another black belt can bestow a black belt upon someone, and all black belts proudly trace their lineage back through to the founder of the sports.
 It’s a bit like the 6 degrees of Kevin Bacon thing, but with jiu jitsu gyms and teachers instead of movies.

-Dig deep enough into the history and politics of other sports, and you’ll find that they too probably resemble something like the hero-worship and byzantine
+Dig deep enough into the history and politics of other sports, and you’ll find that they too probably resemble something like the hero-worship and byzantine hierarchies of founders and famed competitors.

 After the first year of training BJJ you notice your hands are a lot stronger.
 You’ve got strange calluses on your feet and fingers, and your knuckles are swollen.
 At least one of your fingers will be crooked from a break that didn’t heal properly.